Okuninka

 Okuninka is a village in the administrative district of Gmina Włodawa, within Włodawa County, Lublin Voivodeship, in eastern Poland, close to the border with Belarus.
 It is located approximately 6 km south of Włodawa and 74 km north-east of the regional capital Lublin.

 The village serves as a host of accommodation services to tourists dispatched mainly from Lublin, including water-resort explorers, environmentalists, and families.
-It is affordable, and highly rated by students of mid-schools from the whole of the Lublin are.
-The farmers who can see the perspectives there, thus strive to contact and operate within Kameralne Pojezierze offering local products, even if the main part of a whole lakeland is located more to the west.

 The lakeland area in between Łęczna and Włodawa is conveniently located near the national Route 82.
 Okuninka is well known in the region for topping events related to Białe Lake.
 It is a friendly vibrant center of agritourism.
 Harbouring many venues around Okuninka, while the area that neighbors the middle of the Bug river valley (recognized as a part of NATURA2000 zone), remains accessible by a number of means, including kayaking.